dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 dbt Cloud caches your project's Git repo after each successful run and retains it for 8 days if there are no repo updates.
 It caches all packages regardless of installation method and does not fetch code outside of the job runs.

+Below lists the situations when dbt Cloud uses the cached copy:

+- Git authentication fails.
+- There are syntax errors in the `packages.yml` file.
+To catch these errors sooner, set up and use [continuous integration (CI)](/docs/deploy/continuous-integration).
+- A package is incompatible with the dbt version being used.
+To catch this incompatibility sooner, set up and use [continuous integration (CI)](/docs/deploy/continuous-integration).

 To enable Git repository caching, select **Account settings** from the gear menu and enable the **Repository caching** option.

 <Lightbox src="/img/docs/deploy/example-repo-caching.png" width="85%" title="Example of the Repository caching option" />